'Where good ideas come from', Steven Johnson

 Steven Johnson is an innovation thinker and writer.
-In this short video, he outlines the main ideas from his book: 'Where do good ideas come from?'
-He argues that innovation thrives in interconnected systems where ideas can mingle and evolve over time, often through accidental discoveries and slow hunches rather than sudden breakthroughs.
-He emphasises the importance of environments that encourage free exchange and connectivity.
+In this video, he outlines the main ideas from his book: 'Where do good ideas come from?'
+He shares recurring patterns he has noticed that are present in historical times of great creativity and innovation.

 View resourceSummary